 Spider Posted July 25, 2017 Report Share Posted July 25, 2017 Slightly confused by that, although what you're saying (if I'm right?) is its more "item x" rather than "room x" that is going to trigger it.
 By this I mean regardless of room if its in that position in the item table = trigger IRF 1 Quote Link to comment Share on other sites More sharing options...

 IRF Posted July 25, 2017 Report Share Posted July 25, 2017 (edited) Slightly confused by that, although what you're saying (if I'm right?) is its more "item x" rather than "room x" that is going to trigger it.
-By this I mean regardless of room if its in that position in the item table = trigger Yes, in fact some rooms have several items (e.g. Ballroom West), each of which have different effects on Willy in 'Mixup'. :) Edited July 26, 2017 by IRF Spider and jetsetdanny 2 Quote Link to comment Share on other sites More sharing options...
+By this I mean regardless of room if its in that position in the item table = trigger Yes, in fact some rooms have several items (e.g. Ballroom West), each of which have different effects on Willy in 'Mixup'. :) Edited July 26, 2017 by IRF jetsetdanny and Spider 2 Quote Link to comment Share on other sites More sharing options...

 Recommended Posts